Harley-hwan/Harley-hwan.github.io/aboutme.md

 My name is Janghwan Kim.
 (My English name is Harley)

+- Developer & Researcher of Golfzon (Sensor development)
 - Computer Science
-- Busan National University
+- Busan National University (Graduated)
-- language: C++ / Python
+- language: C++ / Python / Java

 What else do you need?
 Ask me whatever...

 ### My story

+I am working in Golfzon as developer & researcher

+I am Responsible for sensor development.

-I am majoring in Computer Science in Busan National University.
+I majored in Computer Science at Pusan National University

 I was a Taekwondo Athlete, but I can't do it anymore because of a big injury called a cruciate ligament rupture.